Electric piano: Struck tuning-forks

-The tuning fork here refers to the struck element having two vibrating parts – physically it bears little resemblance to a traditional type.
+The tuning fork here refers to the struck element having two vibrating parts.
 In Fender Rhodes instruments, the struck portion of the "fork" is a tine of stiff steel wire.
 The other part of the fork, parallel and adjacent to the tine, is the tonebar, a sturdy steel bar which acts as a resonator and adds sustain to the sound.
 The tine is fitted with a spring which can be moved along its length to allow the pitch to be varied for fine-tuning.
 The tine is struck by the small neoprene (originally felt) tip of a hammer activated by a greatly simplified piano action (each key has only three moving parts including the damper).
 Each tine has an electromagnetic pickup placed just beyond its tip (see also tonewheel).
 The Rhodes piano has a distinctive bell-like tone, fuller than the Wurlitzer, with longer sustain and with a "growl" when played hard.

 Plucked reeds

 The Hohner Pianet uses adhesive pads made from an undressed leather surface cushioned by a foam rubber backing.
 The leather is saturated with a viscous silicone oil to adhere to and pluck metal reeds.
 When the key is released, the pad acts as a damper.
 An electrostatic pickup system similar to Wurlitzer's is used.
 The tone produced resembles that of the Wurlitzer but brighter and with less sustain, largely owing to the design having no sustain pedal mechanism.
 The same firm's "Cembalet" uses rubber plectra and separate urethane foam dampers but is otherwise almost identical.

-Hohner's later "Pianet T" uses silicone rubber suction pads rather than adhesive pads and replaces the electrostatic system with passive electromagnetic pickups similar to those of the Rhodes, the reeds themselves however being magnetized.
+Hohner's later "Pianet T" uses silicone rubber suction pads rather than adhesive pads and replaces the electrostatic system with passive electromagnetic pickups similar to those of the Rhodes.
 The Pianet T has a far mellower sound not unlike that of the Rhodes instruments.
 None of the above instruments have the facility for a sustain pedal.

 A close copy of the Cembalet is the "Weltmeister Claviset", also marketed as the "Selmer Pianotron".
 This has electromagnetic pickups with a battery-powered preamplifier, and later models have multiple tone filters and a sustain pedal.